 The full timetable of all activities for this course can be accessed from Course Planner.

-The course has no regularly timetabled activities.
 Course material is supplied in screencast micro-lectures and online discussion boards, and students can engage with course content on a timetable of their own choosing and without coming to campus.
 There are also weekly timetabled tutorials where students can get help with problems and concepts with the support of teaching staff and their peers.

 Students can expect to be involved in learning and assessment activities for this course between January 2 and February 16, 2023.
 Assessment begins early so if you are not prepared to begin taking quizzes in the first week of January then perhaps this course is not for you.

 Course Learning Outcomes